 Why do I need a noise at work assessment?

-Noise at work assessments are essential, as it is a legal requirement for all employers to protect their employees from workplace noise.
-The law that governs this is the Control of Noise at Work Regulation 2005 which came into effect in April 2006.
-Its aim is to ensure that workers’ hearing is protected from excessive workplace noise.
+Noise at work assessments are a legal requirement.
+All employers must protect their employees from workplace noise exposure.
+The Control of Noise at Work Regulation 2005 came into effect in April 2006.
+With the aim to ensure that workers’ hearing is protected from excessive workplace noise.

 What are noise exposure action values and limits?

 Noise exposure is defined over an 8-hour working day dB LEP, d or 40-hour working week dB LEP, w.
 Therefore, the limits that apply are personal average and peak exposures over these time periods.

 A daily or weekly personal exposure of 80 dB(A) or a peak level of 135 dB(C).

 A daily or weekly personal exposure of 85 dB(A) or a peak level of 137 dB(C).